AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/onbeforeeventsend.md

 >
 >This callback allows the use of custom code.
 If any code that you include in the callback throws an uncaught exception, processing for the event halts.
 Data is not sent to Adobe.

-## On before event send callback using the Web SDK tag extension
+## Configure on before event send callback using the Web SDK tag extension {#tag-extension}

 Select the **[!UICONTROL Provide on before event send callback code]** button when [configuring the tag extension](/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
 This button opens a modal window where you can insert the desired code.